Transform Your Health & Mindset.

 Fat loss, something that almost everybody wants.
 But, unfortunately the guidance on how to achieve it has become somewhat blurred.
 In this article, I discuss what I believe are the 5 crucial factors to achieving fat loss, & how to go about optimising each of them.

-It’s no surprise that the food you put into your body (& the quantity you consume) is the first factor worth addressing.
-Ultimately, for fat loss to occur you need to be in a calorie deficit.
-It’s non-negotiable.
-What this means is that you are expending more calories than you are consuming.
+It’s no surprise that the food you put into your body (& the quantity you consume) is the first factor to address.
+To lose fat you a calorie deficit - whereby you're burning more calories than you're eating - is non negotiable

 Take insulin for example.
-If you continually consume excessive amounts of food that elevate blood glucose levels (carbohydrates & protein to an extent) & therefore insulin production, insulin resistance will inevitably develop (learn about insulin resistance here).
+If you continually eat excessive amounts of food that spike your blood glucose (sugar) levels & therefore insulin production, insulin resistance will inevitably develop (learn about insulin resistance here).

-What’s more, high insulin inhibits the action of hormone sensitive lipase (HSL) - a key hormone for weight management, as it allows the breakdown of fat for use as energy.
-When HSL is inhibited, your body is dependent on glucose as its sole energy source.
+What’s more, high insulin levels inhibit the action of hormone sensitive lipase (HSL) - this is a key hormone that allows the breakdown of fat for use as energy.
+When HSL is inhibited, your body becomes dependent on glucose as its sole energy source.
 Consequently, despite having ample fat stores to tap into, you'll require a consistent intake of glucose to produce energy.
 This will of course serve to further insulin resistance issues.

 Worse yet, prolonged elevated insulin lowers leptin levels.
 Leptin signals satiety to the brain.
 If leptin levels are inhibited, you’ll just keep on eating, even when you don’t need the energy.

-But, let's be clear - carbs are not the enemy here.
+But, let's be clear - carbs are not the enemy.
 You need carbs.
 You just don't need excessive amounts of refined ones, get the majority of your carbs from vegetables, whole grains, & fruit.

 Secondly, reduce your portion size.
 Dramatic calorie reductions aren't necessary, simply consume a bit less than you have been.
 One method to assist in achieving this is by adopting the practice of only eating until you are 80% full.
 It's a tricky one - one that I struggle with myself - but just generally being more mindful of your hunger levels is a place to start.